 HR & Recruiting

-Use AI to refine, rephrase, and strengthen HR and recruiter communications across formats—internal emails, policy announcements, presentations, and social media posts—improving clarity, tone, and structure while keeping the human's voice and intent intact.
+Use AI to draft, refine, rephrase, and strengthen HR, recruiter, and manager communications across emails, announcements, presentations, recruiter-facing content, and sensitive feedback messages—improving clarity, tone, structure, and speed while keeping the human's voice, style, and intent intact.

 Why the human is still essential here